-- What things helped me do well?
-How can I keep doing those?
+- What things helped me do well in the past?
+How can I keep doing these things?

 - What things didn’t help me?
 Are there things I could do differently this year?

 Keep things in balance

 If your teen spends too much time studying, socialising or working and not enough sleeping, exercising or eating healthily, their learning and health are likely to suffer.
 Help your teen to work out how they will maintain a balance in their life, starting with a realistic schedule.
-Encourage them to stay connected with friends and family, and maintain interests outside school.
+Encourage them to stay connected with friends and family, and to maintain interests outside school.

 Encourage help seeking

-The most successful people recognise when they need help and go find it, so encourage your teen to see asking for help as a sign of strength, not weakness.
+The most successful people recognise when they need help and go find it.
+Encourage your teen to see asking for help as a sign of strength, not weakness.
 Many schools offer weekly study sessions where tutors and teachers can provide one-on-one assistance, and most will have school counsellors your teen can talk to about broader issues.
-Make sure your teen knows what support is available at their school, and uses it if they need to.
+Make sure your teen knows what support is available at their school, and uses it needed.

-There are also free and confidential telephone and web services for young people, such as eheadspace (1800 650 890).
-You can also contact eheadspace as a parent if you are ever concerned about the mental health of your teen (or any young person aged 12-25).
+There are also free and confidential online and telephone support and counselling services for young people, such as eheadspace (1800 650 890).
+If you are ever concerned about the mental health of your teen (or of anyone aged 12-25), you can also contact eheadspace as a parent.